upendra512/Authenticity-Validator-for-Academia/README.md

 It eliminates the risk of fake certificates, tampering, and manual verification delays by providing a public, tamper-proof validation system.

+## 🌍 Project Vision
+To build a decentralized academic validation system that eliminates document forgery, enhances trust among universities and employers, and empowers students with verifiable digital credentials.

 🧩 Key Features

 - 🧾 Certificate Issuance— Institutions can issue certificates stored on IPFS and registered on the blockchain.